Rashid-Ahmed/Dialogue-Classification/README.md

-# Dialogue Inference
+# Dialogue Classification
-Dialogue Inference is a machine learning-based tool for predicting the epistemic and social dimensions of chat dialogues in real-time.
+Dialogue Classification is a machine learning-based tool for predicting the epistemic and social dimensions of chat dialogues in real-time.
 The tool uses various machine learning algorithms like XGBoost, LSTM, and BERT based models to predict the dimensions of the messages.

 ## Usage
 Install the required packages using requirements.txt file.